sparna-git/Sparnatural/docs/widgets.md

 ### Configuration

-In OWL configuration, declare a sub-property of [`config-core:TreeProperty`](http://data.sparna.fr/ontologies/sparnatural-config-core#TreeProperty)
+In SHACL configuration, add a `dash:searchWidget` annotation with the value [`config-core:TreeProperty`](http://data.sparna.fr/ontologies/sparnatural-config-core#TreeProperty).

+### Default configuration

+The tree widget does not have a default behavior, it needs to be declared explicitely in the configuration.

 ### Datasources